Earn a Master of Science in Leadership

 Earn Your Master of Science in Leadership Online

 Grand Canyon University offers a vibrant and diverse online learning community for master’s degree students.
 Earn your MS in Leadership degree with a flexible schedule of online courses taught by full-time faculty members and fully trained adjunct instructors.
 GCU’s online learning platform is engineered to support connectivity and student engagement.
-The online Master of Science in Leadership program requires a total of 38 credits.
+This online master’s in leadership degree program requires a total of 38 credits.
 Most classes are eight weeks long.

-Some of the learning objectives of the leadership MS degree include:
+Some of the learning objectives of the master's in leadership degree include:

 - The strategic management of human capital through best practices in talent management, workforce diversity and employee development